djale1k/Dzalevski/README.md

  👨‍💻 I’m a software engineer from Skopje, Macedonia with a passion for computers, programming and designing and developing distributed systems.

- In my free time, I love working on open-source software, programming in Go as well as dabbling with the latest tools and technologies, and testing new stuff out on my pet projects.
+🌱 In my free time, I love working on ⚡open-source⚡ software, programming in ⚡Go⚡ as well as dabbling with the latest tools and technologies, and testing new stuff out on my pet projects.
 I am also a competitive gamer.

  🔭 I’m currently working @ InPlayer as Backend Engineer